Gender Expression Non-Discrimination Act (GENDA) & the NYS Human Rights Law

 - Where Can I File a Complaint?

-DHR's Know Your Rights tour will resume on September 24th, as reflected in the list below, after a pause due to the pandemic with virtual events throughout each region of the state.
+DHR's Know Your Rights tour has resumed on September 24th, as reflected in the list below, after a pause due to the pandemic with virtual events throughout each region of the state.
 Please check this page periodically for updates.
+If we have already passed the date in your region, please feel free to join another upcoming virtual event.
 If you have any specific questions regarding the tour, please email [email protected].

 What Does the Law Cover?